 In case the Security Association Establishment in Step 001 was performed using security credentials in form of a Certificate that included an App-ID and an AE-ID-Stem attribute, check if they match with the App-ID attribute in the Content parameter of the request and the AE-ID-Stem in the From parameter of the request.

-Check if the applicable service subscription profile lists a combination (allowed AE-ID-Stem value and allowed App-ID value) for the Credential-ID and the Registrar CSE-ID (see clause 11.2.2) that match with the App-ID attribute in the Content parameter of the request and the AE-ID-Stem in the From parameter of the request.
-If the information needed to perform that checking is not available to the Registrar CSE locally, the Registrar CSE shall retrieve that information from the applicable service subscription profile(s) from the IN-CSE.
-If the From parameter was not sent in the request and the allowed AE-ID-Stem has wild card (“*”) in service subscription profile, the Registrar CSE shall assign the starting character (‘S’, ‘C’) in accordance with provisioned Service Provider policy.
+Check if the applicable service subscription profile lists a combination (allowed AE-ID-Stem value and allowed App-ID value) for the Credential-ID and the Registrar CSE-ID (see clause 11.2.2) that match with the App-ID attribute in the Content parameter of the request and the AE-ID-Stem in the From parameter of the request.If the From parameter was not be sent in the request and the allowed AE-ID-Stem has wild card (“*”) in service subscription profile, the Registrar CSE shall assign the starting character (‘S’, ‘C’) in accordance with provisioned Service Provider policy.
 The applicable rules for this checking are contained in the <serviceSubscribedAppRule> resource(s) which are linked to by the ruleLinks attribute of the <m2mServiceSubscribedNode> resource(s) associated with the Registrar CSE.
 The <m2mServiceSubscribedNode> resource(s) associated with the Registrar CSE can be retrieved from the IN-CSE by applying the Filter Criteria parameter set to "CSE-ID={Registrar-CSE-ID}"where {Registrar-CSE-ID} needs to be substituted by the actual CSE-ID of the Registrar-CSE.

 If none of the conditions are met, the registration is not allowed and the Receiver shall respond with an error.